Zeju1997/data_halucination_teaching/README.md

-# Towards Generative Machine Teaching
+# Iterative Teaching by Data Hallucination

 <!-- ABOUT THE PROJECT -->